Rubinus Hermán: Military career

 Taking into account data from the 13th century, historian Attila Zsoldos argued Rubinus and his kindred elevated from the status of royal servant to the Hungarian nobility.
 King Ladislaus the Cuman's royal charter from 1280 narrated the military career of Rubinus since the early 1260s.
 As it wrote, Rubinus was already a loyal soldier to Béla IV of Hungary.
 He participated in the Battle of Kressenbrunn in July 1260, when King Béla, Duke Stephen and their allies invaded Moravia, but Ottokar II of Bohemia vanquished them, forcing Béla to renounce Styria in favor of Ottokar.
 According to the charter, Rubinus "fought with courage", while received "three wounds".

 After ten years, following Béla's death, when Stephen V succeeded his father without difficulties, Nicholas Hahót refused to attend the coronation ceremony took place on or after 17 May 1270.
 Instead, he garrisoned Styrian soldiers in his fort at Pölöske, and made plundering raids against the nearby villages.
 In November, Rubinus participated in the royal campaign to crush Nicholas' rebellion, defeating the army of knights Solchar and Dietrich, who looted Vas County at the Austrian border.
 Rubinus captured Solchar and other soldiers and delivered them to Stephen.
 The king launched a plundering raid into Styria around December 1270.
 Rubinus took part in the campaign under the command of Gregory Monoszló.
 He was present at the siege of Radkersburg, where fought with a spear and seriously injured.
 Despite that, thereafter he participated in the capture of Fürstenfeld, where he stormed the defenders at the castle gate with his small unit.
+Because of Rubinus' injures, historian Veronika Rudolf considered that the siege of Fürstenfeld took place earlier.
 Ottokar II invaded Hungary in the spring of 1271, capturing several forts, but Stephen won the decisive battle on the Rábca River on 21 May.
 At the gate of Abda, Rubinus "bravely defended the crossing".